fwcd/advent-of-code-2022/README.md

 - [ ] Day 24
 - [ ] Day 25

-## Running
+## Scripts

-Each day includes two scripts, `./bootstrap` and `./run`: The former installs the required dependencies and the latter builds and runs the program.
+Each day includes two scripts:

+- `./bootstrap` installs the language (compiler or interpreter) and project dependencies if needed
+- `./run` builds and runs the program

+Some days that need additional configuration also have environment-related scripts invoked by CI:

+- `./path` computes a list of entries to dynamically append to the `PATH`
+- `./env` computes a list of environment variables to set

+This standardized pattern lets CI use a single workflow (per OS) across all days.
+Additionally, they make it easy to get started developing locally even across the range of different languages, build tools and package managers involved.

 ## Previous years